omygod9138/webspider/README.md

 	@param $obj : object settings for crawling base_url : url to use for concating	| string url : the url to crawl			| string
-	drama: the series to find		| array tag : specific tag to find		| string page : no of page to crawl		| int attr : attr of tag to find		| array
+	keyword: keyword to find		| array
+	tag : specific tag to find		| string page : no of page to crawl		| int attr : attr of tag to find		| array